 How to make this recipe

 Like most muffin recipes, these are very easy to whip up!
 Get out a muffin pan and spray it with cooking spray or line it with parchment paper liners.
-Now, let’s bake some yummy muffins!
+Now, let’s bake!
+Here’s the simple process:

 - Add the wet ingredients.
-Stir in the eggs, olive oil, and orange zest without over-mixing.
+Without over-mixing, stir in the eggs, olive oil, and orange zest.
 Fold in shredded carrots and buttermilk.

 - Fill muffin tins.
 Evenly, spoon batter into the muffin cups, filling two-thirds full.

-- Cool muffins.
+- Cool.
 Allow muffins to cool completely on a wire rack.
 Enjoy with a generous smear of butter or drizzle with icing!

 - Cream cheese frosting.
 If you’re adding the frosting, stir together all of the frosting ingredients in a small bowl.
 You can drizzle it over the tops with a spoon or scoop it into a small ziplock bag and seal.
 Cut a tiny hole in the corner of the bag.
 Once the muffins have cooled, pipe the icing over the tops.
 Serve & enjoy!

 - Measure the flour correctly.
-Too much flour can cause muffins to be dry, but too little flour can cause them to be overly moist.
-To make this recipe with the perfect amount of flour, whisk it first, then spoon it into a dry measuring cup and level off the top (without shaking the measuring cup).
+Too much flour can cause baked goods to be dry, but too little flour can cause them to be overly moist.
+To make this recipe with the perfect amount of flour, whisk it first, then spoon it into a dry measuring cup and level off the top (without shaking).

 - Do NOT over-mix batter.
 Combine the wet and dry ingredients by gently mixing them together just until moistened.
-Over-mixing can produce tough muffins.
+Over-mixing can make these tough.

-- Do not over bake the muffins.
-Ovens can vary so be sure to check muffins a few minutes before they should be done.
-The muffins are done baking when you insert a toothpick into the center and it comes out clean or with just a few moist crumbs.
+- Do not over bake.
+Ovens can vary so be sure to check on these a few minutes before they should be done.
+They are done baking when you insert a toothpick into the center and it comes out clean or with just a few moist crumbs.

 - Grating the carrots.
 Avoid packaged pre-shredded carrots; they are hard, dry, and far less flavorful.
 When you grate your own carrots you’ll notice how much more moisture the carrots have, which is a must for the recipe to properly work (we’re relying on that moisture!).